m2osw/snaplogger/README.md

 If no format is defined for an appender then this format is used.
 The "..." is just to show it continues on the following line.

+#### Systemd Severity Format

+The severity variable includes a `systemd` format which allows you to output the severity of a log message as a systemd tag priority.

+The systemd environment offers a feature to allow the output to std::cout or std::cerr to be sent to the journalctl (default) or syslog.
+In both cases, the tag is defined as the syslog level written between angle brackets.
+For example, an error tag looks like this:

+    <3>

+The tag will be transformed by to a priority before the log is sent to log files.

+You want to use this feature with your `[console]` entry.
+You can include the snaplogger severity as a name as well:

+    ${severity:format=systemd}${message} (${severity})

+This will output the tag at the start and the severity exact name at the end.

+**NOTE:**

+The severity priority in syslog is limited to 8 levels (3 bits).

+Our NOTICE severity level is below INFORMATION.
+To output a NOTICE to syslog, you want to use a MINOR severity level instead.

 #### JSON Format